Multi-Dimensional Teacher Effects (working paper)

-I estimate the covariance structure of teacher effects on several outcomes: present and future test scores, present and future attendance, and high school graduation.
+I use data from New York City public schools to estimate the covariance structure of teacher effects on several outcomes: present and future test scores, present and future attendance, and high school graduation.
 Studying the covariance matrix of teacher effects reveals the magnitude of teacher effects on each outcome and the relationship between teacher effects on different outcomes while sidestepping the need to estimate individual teacher effects.

 Which Value-Added Estimator Works Best and When? (working paper)